inpefess/tptp-grpc/README.md

 docker run -p 50051:50051 inpefess/tptp-grpc
 ```

-# To run a bulk parsing
+# To run bulk parsing

 Prepare the list of problems and the output folder, e.g.: